nswdpc/silverstripe-mailgun-sync/README.md

 In Paid mode, Mailgun stores messages for 3 days and events for 30 days.
 After this time, messages and events respectively will most likely no longer be accessible.

 ## Installing
-The module is not in Packagist, add:
+The module is not (yet) in Packagist, add:
 ```
 "repositories": [
   {